mittelmark/pantcl4r/README.md

 The package  supports  without  external  applications except for curl or wget to be installed as well diagram code display using the [krokio](https://kroki.io) webservice.

-Here an example for a [GraphViz](https://www.graphviz.com) diagram (replace singe quotes with backticks:
+Here an example for a [GraphViz](https://www.graphviz.org) diagram (replace singe quotes with backticks):

 ```
 '''{.kroki dia=graphviz,eval=TRUE,echo=FALSE}